digital-work-lab/open-source-project/docs/week_3_python_notebook_1.md

 ### Code quality

-Create a commit, and observe how the code quality checks are triggered ([pre-commit hooks](https://pre-commit.com/)).
+Create a commit, and observe how the code quality checks are triggered ([pre-commit hooks](https://pre-commit.com/){: target="_blank"}).
 Remember that you have to create the commit in the colrev repository.
 If there are any code quality problems, these checks will fail and prevent the commit.
 Try to resolve linting errors (if any).
-We will address the [typing](https://realpython.com/python-type-checking/)-related issues together.
+We will address the [typing](https://realpython.com/python-type-checking/){: target="_blank"}-related issues together.

 To checkout the **solution**, run: